Dev-Smash/two-truths-and-lie-public/source/two_truths.md

 ## Brady Gillies

 - I buy too much stuff at midnight espresso
-- I love lemons
+- I love lemons LIE!!
 - I am in a relationship

 ## Ursula Frickey

-- I have never climbed a tree to the top
+- I have never climbed a tree to the top DECEIT!!
 - My friend is the Princess of an island
 - I am afraid of ∆